 COP26, was due to be hosted in Glasgow, Scotland this November but has been postponed due to COVID-19.
 With COP26 deferred to next year, it's evident that, to our leaders, climate action isn't a priority, all the while the climate crisis continues its devastation.
 That's why young people from all over the world have adjourned to hold their own Mock COP26, to raise ambition and show the world how to behave in a crisis. #ForTheYouthByTheYouth

-Our Mock COP will be run by young people and students involved in climate activism.
-We already have nearly 200 students from around 45 countries involved in the planning with more joining every day, many of whom have joined through Fridays For Future Groups.
+Our Mock COP was run by young people and students involved in climate activism.
+We have nearly 200 students from around 45 countries involved in the planning as volunteers, many of whom have joined through Fridays For Future Groups.

-Students behind the Teach the Future campaign were frustrated that climate education barely gets mentioned at COPs, despite playing a critical role in equipping future generations with the skills to limit the progression of climate breakdown, so climate education will be one of the 5 Mock COP themes:
+Students behind the Teach the Future campaign were frustrated that climate education barely gets mentioned at COPs, despite playing a critical role in equipping future generations with the skills to limit the progression of climate breakdown, so climate education is one of the 5 Mock COP themes:

 - Climate education